 The GGMS is provided for ECRs and PhD students who are members of the Mineralogical Society of the UK and Ireland, and/or the Geological Society of London.
 You will be asked to provide your Mineralogical Society of the UK and Ireland and/or Geological Society of London membership number in the expression of interest form.

-Due to a restricted number of mentors in the scheme, in GGMS 2023 – the pilot year – the scheme is limited to ECRs and PhD students residing in the United Kingdom of Great Britain and Northern Ireland (UK), or who have been admitted to, or are already enrolled in, a full-time degree program at accredited UK universities, at the point of application until the completion of the scheme.
-Priority will be given to ECRs in the pilot year.
+The scheme is limited to ECRs and PhD students residing in the United Kingdom of Great Britain and Northern Ireland (UK), or who have been admitted to, or are already enrolled in, a full-time degree program at accredited UK universities, at the point of application until the completion of the scheme.
+Priority will be given ECRs and applicants who have not participated in the scheme previously.
+We define an ECR as anyone who self identifies as an early career researcher, regardless of years post-PhD or job title.

 3. Key Dates

-• 28 June 2024: Attend the wrap-up ‘de-brief’ meeting.
+- June 2026 (tbc): Attend the wrap-up ‘de-brief’ meeting (online).
 Mentee to complete a questionnaire to review your experiences.
 Completion of mentorship.

 4. Your roles